encoredev/encore/README.md

 Most backend applications use a small set of common building blocks: services, APIs, databases, queues, caches, and cron jobs.
 The real complexity lies in provisioning and managing the underlying infrastructure, and the endless boilerplate that's required to tie it all together in your application.

-Encore simplifies backend development by providing an infrastructure SDK that lets you declare and use these common building blocks as objects directly in your code.
+Encore simplifies backend development by providing an [Infrastructure SDK](https://encore.dev/docs/primitives) that lets you declare and use these common building blocks as objects directly in your code.
+It currently supports **Go** and **TypeScript** (Beta).

 Encore parses your application and builds a graph of both its logical architecture and its infrastructure requirements.
 It then automatically provisions the necessary infrastructure, instruments your application with logs and traces, and much more.